d-rec/drec-origin/docs/introduction/user-flows.md

 5. API Response

-6. Validation:
+6. Validation

 - **Validations on Requirements collected during February Meetings:**

   - Old devices registered before shall also be able to send the meter reads data

   - New devices registered shall also be able to send the meter reads data.

   - Also certificates shall be issued to old devices history and ongoing properly.

   - Also certificates shall be issued to new devices history and ongoing properly.

   - External ID validation not to include URL characters like #.
-We could restrict them to the Alphanumeric characters and then allow to use – and _ .
+We could restrict them to the Alphanumeric characters and then allow to use – and \_ .

 ## User Registration v1